alexeagleson/nextjs-fullstack-app-template/README.app.md

 Think of that as a good thing, we are talking about data fetching from our API, at this point we have moved away from the real purpose of Storybook.
 Ideally it should not be making API calls for data.
 Of course we could create a mock version of our `getServerSideProps` function and configure Storybook to use it, but that's beyond the scope of this tutorial.

-For now, while we are working on the back-end we will be doing all our testing on the development build by running `yarn dev`.
+For now, while we are working on the back end we will be doing all our testing on the development build by running `yarn dev`.

 Just before you run the dev server, let's talk about what's happening.
 There's a lot going on here so I've add four numbered 1-2-3-4 comments in the code above to talk about.